eclipse-vertx/vertx-codegen/README.md

 A data object is a plain Java public class annotated with `@DataObject` that follows these minimum requirements:

-* A public no arg constructor
-* A copy constructor
 * A constructor with `io.vertx.core.json.JsonObject` parameter type

 Optionally a data object can define a public `io.vertx.core.json.JsonObject toJson()` method: such method makes the